 William J. Bennett

 I am many things.
 Wife.
 Mother.
-Chocolate addict.
-Researcher.
-Book-reader.
+Recovering chocoholic.
+Educational researcher.
+Book-lover.
 Writer.
-Wannabe minimalist.
+Aspiring minimalist.
 Scientific translator.
 Dreamer.

 I believe parents must learn to trust their instincts and educate in ways that feel right for them and their children.
 I also believe, however, that we parents have much to gain from the evidence-based educational research out there.